The Dutching Method: Four Ways to Split Your Stake

 Most people learn one way to dutch and stop there.
 But there are several distinct dutching methods, each suited to different situations.
 The method you choose affects your profit, your risk profile, and how you handle constraints like maximum stake limits at a bookmaker.

 This guide covers the four main dutching methods in detail: equal-profit, equal-return, stake-limited, and percentage dutching.
-By the end, you will know exactly which one to use and when.
+We also cover how to combine methods, how the overround affects each one, and which method to use for specific sports and situations.

 1. Equal-Profit Dutching (The Standard Method)